Second city of the United Kingdom: Population

 There are several drawbacks to this approach.
 The first is the arbitrary nature of the metropolitan county boundaries, which were drawn up in the early-1970s as administrative divisions and do not necessarily reflect the present state of either conurbation.
 A second drawback is the implication that each county is, in itself, homogeneous, thus ignoring the sensitivities of the distinct settlements which fall within the boundaries of the county but may not identify strongly with its principal city, for example the Black Country in the West Midlands, or Bolton in Greater Manchester.
 Relatedly, a third drawback is in the names of the counties themselves: Manchester has been able to leverage the name of its metropolitan county to build a cohesive "place brand", whereas Birmingham's comparative sphere of influence tends to be hidden within the West Midlands moniker.

 In an attempt to circumvent the first of these drawbacks, the population of each city is sometimes taken to be the contiguous built-up urban area of their respective conurbations.
 According to a methodology defined by the Office for National Statistics in 2011, the Greater Manchester Built-up Area's population of 2.55 million is marginally bigger than that of the West Midlands conurbation, at 2.44 million.
 This disparity is explained by the area of green belt known as the Meriden Gap, which separates the City of Coventry from the rest of the West Midlands built-up area.
-However, these statistics must also be treated with caution, firstly because they are based on ONS data from the 2011 census, which is now outdated, and secondly because the ONS tends to alter its methodology from one census to the next, meaning the urban fabric of each conurbation has the potential to be redefined when data from the 2021 census is published sometime in 2023.
-Furthermore, this methodology does not address the aforementioned issues associated with homogeneity or place branding.